 BY LUIS E. CASTELLANOS & ALEXIA MERSOLA

-Photo courtesy of College of the Desert
+Photo courtesy of AP Images.

 The Coachella Valley has had its share of earthquakes recently given its proximity to the San Andreas fault.
 Seismologists are hoping the supposed “Big One” doesn’t happen.
 Southern California has been long overdue by over 300 years.
-Scientists have stated in the past that if smaller earthquakes occur, pressure is released from the fault line and lessens the impact for when the “Big One” actually comes.
-Because we are not seismologists and have no idea when the “Big One” will actually hit, the Red Cross of America has a few tips for everyone on how to be prepared before, during and after the earthquake in you area.
+Scientists have stated in the past that if smaller earthquakes occur, the pressure is released from the fault line and lessens the impact for when the “Big One” actually comes.
+Because we are not seismologists and have no idea when the “Big One” will actually hit, the Red Cross of America has a few tips for everyone on how to be prepared before, during and after the earthquake in your area.

 Earthquakes are sudden and unexpected, it is almost impossible to truly be prepared for one emotionally but you can be prepared physically if you follow these guidelines.
-First off, even though earthquakes may not occur on a regular basis in your area, its important to understand that earthquakes are happening all the time, even if you can’t personally feel them.
+First off, even though earthquakes may not occur on a regular basis in your area, it’s important to understand that earthquakes are happening all the time, even if you can’t personally feel them.
 According to the United States Geographical Survey (USGS), we have hundreds of 2.0 magnitude or below earthquakes on average worldwide.
 Being prepared can save you and your families life, so taking precautions on a daily is important for safety.
-The top tips the Red Cross can give any individual or family who wants to be safe during a natural disaster such as an earthquakes are:
+The top tips the Red Cross can give any individual or family who wants to be safe during a natural disaster such as earthquakes are:

 - Practice DROP, COVER and HOLD ON with all members of your household

 - Doorways are no stronger than any other part of a structure so don’t rely on them for protection!
 During an earthquake, get under a sturdy piece of furniture and hold on.